"

 3.3 Impacts of Criminology on the Criminal Justice System

-Foundational also in the study of criminology is the importance placed on examining the activities of the social institutions comprising the criminal justice system: police, courts and the correctional institutions.
-In this holistic view, the criminologist will suggest that the measurements obtained and the hypotheses derived from them, will impact the three member groups of the legal system.
-Some, in fact, may be impacted to a greater degree than others.
+Also foundational in the study of criminology is the importance placed on examining the activities of the social institutions that make up the criminal justice system: police, courts and the correctional institutions.
+In this holistic view, the criminologist will suggest that the measurements obtained and the hypotheses derived from these activities will impact the three member groups of the legal system.
+Some, in fact, may be affected to a greater degree than others.

-Some criminologists adhering to the functional theory choose to focus on the important objectives carried out by these institutions in the interest of society, such as ensuring the rights of individuals, and service to and protecting the public.
+Some criminologists adhering to the functional theory choose to focus on the important objectives these institutions carry out in the interest of society, such as ensuring the rights of individuals and service to and protection of the public.
 This group may draw upon the earlier work of Emile Durkheim and his successors.
 (Brown et al., 2007).
-Other criminologists who study the conflict theory, may, in response, argue that the function of the law, police, courts and correctional systems can more accurately be described as serving the interest of the upper class, in an attempt to maintain “status quo.”
+Other criminologists who study the conflict theory may in response argue that the function of the law, police, courts, and correctional systems can more accurately be described as serving the interests of the upper class in an attempt to maintain the status quo.
 Their predecessors in this theory are Karl Marx and his successors.
-More about these theories will be discussed later in the chapter (Akers et al., 2020).
+These theories will be discussed in more detail later in the chapter (Akers et al., 2020).

-If readers have interest in becoming a criminologist, they would be well-served in first seeking a Bachelor’s degree in Criminology or a similar field, such as Criminal Justice, Sociology or Psychology.
+If readers have an interest in becoming a criminologist, they would be well-served in first seeking a bachelor’s degree in criminology or a similar field, such as criminal justice, sociology, or psychology.
 It is wise to find volunteer research or service opportunities in these areas whenever possible, as well as taking courses in statistical methods.
-Obtaining an advanced degree such as a Masters degree, Doctorate or, alternatively, certain social services certifications, will help the applicant become more employable in advanced research, social or psychological services, or in law enforcement.
-Jobs in the field of law enforcement include, but are not limited to, employment as a forensic analyst, criminal investigator, and FBI Agent; see FBI Jobs for more information.
+Obtaining an advanced degree, such as a master’s degree or a doctorate, or alternatively certain social services certifications, will help the applicant become more employable in advanced research, social or psychological services, or in law enforcement.
+Jobs in the field of law enforcement include, but are not limited to, employment as a forensic analyst, criminal investigator, and FBI agent; see FBI Jobs for more information.

 definition